bfrest/tetris/README.md

-A game of tetris, built while learning about canvas
+Tetris, one of my favorite games I built while learning about canvas.